marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 {% endhighlight %}

 By adding these dependencies, Quarkus will automatically generate Kubernetes manifests (in yaml and json format) each time we perform a build in the **target/kubernetes/** directory.
-This will create three "kubernetes.yml" files that we can use as template for our deployment.
+This will generate three "kubernetes.yml" files that we can use as template for our deployment.
 Each generated yaml file have a deployment and a service object.
 We can start from that file, add or modify some informations as we like, for example we can add some labels or annotations and don't forget to setup the environment variable that we must specify to configure the rest clients.

-The following is my application.yaml file:
+The following is my **application.yaml** file:
 {% highlight yaml %}
 ---
 #starevent-event